 - Insect stings, like from a wasp or bee.

 - Latex or another substance you touch that causes allergic skin reactions.

 Environmental Allergy Risk factors

-You may be more likely of developing an allergy if you:
+You may be more likely to develop an allergy if you:

 - Are a child

-- Have a family history of allergies or asthma like hives, hay fever, or eczema
+- Have a family history of allergies, asthma, hives, hay fever, or eczema

 - Have asthma or another type of allergic disorder

 Environmental allergies testing may include:

 - Skin Testing: This is also referred to as a scratch test where your skin is exposed to tiny amounts of allergens (allergy-causing substances) and the test picks up environmental allergy triggers like pets, pollen, mold and dust mites.